pferdalburakcinar/100DaysOfSwift/README.md

 day 11 : Project 7 completed.
 I used json api and parse it with codeable.
 I created my petition model and dispay it in tableview.
 I made an alert action and i take filtering word then i showed only matched words

-day 12 : 36 project 8 part 1 completed.
+day 12 : day 36 project 8 part 1 completed.
 I created a game design with programmatically.

+day 13 : day 37 project 8 part 2 started